EURO GOVT-Bunds rise on caution over Greece, Spain

 pressure off Spain to seek help.

-They were last 2.5 bps higher on the day at 5.70 percent
+They were last 3 bps higher on the day at 5.70 percent.

-after Standard & Poor's took ratings action on a host of Spanish